quirky14-dev/HiveSync/phases/Phase_F_Mobile_Tablet.md

 5. **Fallback Snapshot Rendering** for unsupported UI components

 This section defines how the device must render, animate, and interact with Sandbox Previews.

+Mobile and tablet clients render previews for both physical and virtual devices but do not determine which virtual devices are active.

 ---